 - Bull Terriers are not high-maintenance dogs.
 Brushing them weekly and occasionally wiping with a damp cloth will do wonders for you and your dog.

 - They need mental stimulation, play and exercises up to an hour, daily.

-- In some cities, states and provinces their ownership is restricted or banned.
-Make sure your find out about any such circumstances prior to bringing your Bull Terrier puppy at home!
+- In some cities, states, and provinces their ownership is restricted or banned.
+Make sure you find out about any such circumstances before bringing your Bull Terrier puppy at home!

-- Bull Terriers are great with older kids who know how to handle and act around dogs, whereas with young children they may be too tough, therefore not highly recommended.
+- Bull Terriers are great with older kids who know how to handle and act around dogs, whereas with young children they may be too harsh, therefore not highly recommended.

 - It may be difficult to train them if you are a first-time dog owner, as they are strong-willed and energetic.

-- Always order your Bull Terrier puppy from a well-known breeder in order to avoid inherited diseases!
+- Always order your Bull Terrier puppy from a well-known breeder to avoid inherited diseases!